jwlin/ptt-web-crawler/README.md

 ***

-ptt-web-crawler is a crawler for the web version of PTT, the largest online community in Taiwan.
+<a name="english_desc"></a>ptt-web-crawler is a crawler for the web version of PTT, the largest online community in Taiwan.

     usage: python crawler.py [-h] -b BOARD_NAME (-i START_INDEX END_INDEX | -a ARTICLE_ID) [-v]
     optional arguments: